openUC2/openUC2.github.io/docs/02_Toolboxes/07_LightsheetBox/01_light_sheet_microscope.md

 title: openUC2 light sheet fluoresence microscope
 ---

-# Workshop Manual: Building a smart Light Sheet Fluorescence Microscope
+# Tutorial: Building a smart Light Sheet Fluorescence Microscope

 In this workshop, we will guide you through assembling a light sheet fluorescence microscope.
 This technique enables fast, gentle, and high-contrast imaging of biological samples by illuminating only a thin slice of the specimen.
 By systematically shifting the sample in x, y, and z directions and stacking the resulting images, you can reconstruct detailed three-dimensional visualizations of microscopic structures.